Watch Overview Video

 “Then he told them many things in parables.”
 Matthew 13:3

-In this phase, the teacher shares the “story” or biblical passages that will form the foundation of the unit.
-The study of the Scriptures is central to this phase, as the Bible narrative is shared in a meaningful way.
+In this phase, the teacher shares the “story” or biblical passages that will form the foundation of the unit's study.
+An exploration of the Scriptures is central to this phase.
+Delivering the story in a way that will encourage en emotional connection with it will be a priority for the teacher.

 Deep “Thinking” Experiential Learning